Element collecting: Practical issues

 Collecting macroscopic samples of all the elements is problematic: some elements, such as mercury, beryllium, thallium, plutonium, and arsenic are toxic and so are difficult to find or their sale is restricted.
 Others are rare in commerce, and thus hard to buy or expensive: scandium, lutetium, and thulium.
 Some, such as caesium, white phosphorus, and fluorine, are too reactive and have restrictions on their shipping; others, such as gallium, react corrosively and very fast with aluminium, so cannot be shipped by air.
 Some, such as phosphorus and iodine, are controlled due to use in clandestine chemistry.
 Others, like radon and astatine, are radioactive and have half-lives too short for practical collection in addition to their radioactive hazards.
 Usually only the stable elements from hydrogen to bismuth (except the radioactive technetium and promethium) are collected, with the exceptions of the extremely long-lived thorium and uranium.
-It is possible to source other radioactive elements, such as radium (usually in the form of radium sulfate as part of luminescent paint on antique watch hands, americium (in the form of radioactive buttons containing 0.29 micrograms of americium extracted from older smoke detectors), promethium (often in the form of luminous paint), polonium from devices meant to eliminate static electricity, and technetium with a half-life of six hours plated on foil.
-In August 2023 an Australian collector was arrested because he bought a sample of plutonium for his element collection.
+It is possible to source other radioactive elements, such as radium (usually in the form of radium sulfate as part of luminescent paint on antique watch hands), americium (in the form of radioactive buttons containing 0.29 micrograms of americium extracted from older smoke detectors), promethium (often in the form of luminous paint), polonium from devices meant to eliminate static electricity, and technetium with a half-life of 211,100 years plated on foil.
+In August 2023, an Australian collector, named Emmanuel Lidden, was arrested because he bought a sample of uranium and plutonium for his element collection.

 In What If?, Randall Munroe humorously explored the practicalities of building a periodic table consisting of bricks of each of the elements.
 He points out that many of the elements would immediately react with the air or with each other, sometimes with dramatic results.
 Astatine is so radioactive that it would quickly be "vaporized by its own heat".
 He concludes:

 While collecting things is certainly fun, when it comes to chemical elements, you do not want to collect them all.